Davos diplomacy scene not exactly a natural fit for Trump

 ADVERTISEMENT

 "It's a bit of a puzzle," said Nariman Behravesh, chief economist of IHS Markit.
-"First of all, he's going into a situation where the audience will not be that friendly.
-Why he's doing that, I don't quite understand.
-At best, he'll receive a frosty reception."
+"First of all, he's going into a situation where the audience will not be that friendly."

 An administration official said Trump is expected to highlight the booming U.S. economy and his recent tax overhaul while again criticizing trade practices he sees as unfair.
 The official, who wasn't authorized to speak publicly about internal plans and spoke on condition of anonymity, said Trump made the decision to go because he thinks he has a positive economic message.